-- Your school must currently be a member of the Illinois Junior Academy of Science, Inc. If your school does not have an IJAS membership, a student may join as part of an organization or as a homeschooled student. - To participate at the State Exposition, you must have participated in a Regional Fair and have been selected as a competitor for the State Exposition. - No projects presented in previous years will be allowed at the Region or State Exposition unless they have been improved and expanded and are the result of further research and experimentation.
-Differences from previous projects should be clearly stated. - The IJAS State Exposition is open to students in grades 7-12.
-Studenst in grades 7 & 8 make up the junior division, while the senior division is composed of students in grades 9, 10, 11, & 12. - ➤ No apparatus may be on top of, under, behind, in front of, alongside, or hanging off of the display table.
+- Your school must currently be a member of the Illinois Junior Academy of Science, Inc. If your school does not have an IJAS membership, a student may join as part of an independent group or as a homeschool student. - To participate at the State Exposition, you must have participated in a Regional Fair and have been selected as a competitor for the State Exposition by the Region. - ➤ No projects presented in previous years will be allowed at the Region or State Exposition unless they are the result of further research and experimentation.
+Differences from previous projects should be clearly stated. - The IJAS State Exposition is open to students in 7th-12th grades.
+Students are divided into two divisions.
+Junior division : 7-8th grade, Senior division : 9-12th grade. - > Projects may involve more than one student, but may not exceed four students. - Students may enter under only ONE project. - ➤ No apparatus may be on top of, under, behind, in front of, alongside, or hanging off of the display table.
 Any materials displayed with the board will be removed by safety judges and stored at the safety table by the Safety Chair.
 Students may retrieve items at the end of the judging session. - Only a display board and computer may be on top of the table.
-The computer must be battery operated; no electricity will be supplied. - At the State Exposition, you must have three copies of your complete research paper.
-Safety sheets and any needed Endorsement Sheets must be signed in ink by the student(s) and the teacher sponsor. - A typed safety sheet signed by the student and his/her sponsor must be located behind the Abstract in the research paper.
+The computer must be battery operated; no electricity will be supplied. - At the State Exposition, you must have THREE complete copies of your complete research paper.
+This includes Safety Sheets and any needed Endorsement Sheets and must be signed in ink by the student(s) and the teacher sponsor.
 If no safety hazards exist, a statement to that effect must be made.
 (See Appendix page 52).
-Lack of a signed safety sheet will result in the project being disqualified by the Head Safety Judge/President.
+Lack of a correctly filled out and signed safety sheet will result in the project being disqualified by the Head Safety Judge/President.
 This sheet must specify all hazards and potential hazards in addition to the precautions taken by the experimenter to avoid these potential hazards. - ➤ If your project involves humans, non-human vertebrates, vertebrate tissues, or microorganisms, the appropriate endorsement must follow the safety sheet in your research paper.
 (See Appendix pp. 51-54).
-Lack of this endorsement will result in disqualification. - A copy of the abstract, safety sheet, and any applicable endorsement sheet must also be displayed on the front of the exhibitor's display board.
-These sheets may be reduced to a minimum of a half sheet of standard paper. - Students are to remain with their projects during the official period of judging.
-See the exposition schedule for the complete list of judging times.

-- > Projects may involve more than one student, but may not exceed four students. - ➤ A student may enter only ONE project. - Normal wear and tear on the exhibit is to be expected during the time that the exhibit is open to the public.
-If valuable equipment is with display (such as a computer), it is your responsibility for its supervision. - Neither the Illinois Junior Academy of Science nor the sponsors assume any responsibility for loss or damage to such equipment, materials, or research paper.
+Lack of these endorsements will result in the project being disqualified by the Head Safety Judge/President - ➤ A copy of the abstract, safety sheet, and any applicable endorsement sheet MUST also be displayed on the front of the exhibitor's display board.
+These sheets may be reduced to a minimum of a half sheet of standard paper. - Students shall remain with their projects during the official period of judging.
+See the exposition schedule for the complete list of judging times and additional rules or exceptions. - Normal wear and tear on the exhibit is to be expected during the time that the exhibit is open to the public.
+If valuable equipment is with display (such as a computer), it is your responsibility for its supervision.
+Neither the Illinois Junior Academy of Science, Inc. nor the sponsors assume any responsibility for loss or damage to such equipment, materials, or research paper.